-

 Taylor University identified 1,340 students who were eligible based on DOE guidelines.
 Potentially eligible students who had not filed a FAFSA were notified of the opportunity to receive assistance once they have filed their FAFSA.
 Eligible students could also file an online application for specific emergency grant relief due to their specific circumstances.
 These applications were reviewed by an administrative team and paid upon approval by the team.
 Eligible students were notified of approval and have received these grants via check payments.
 Additionally, Taylor University made distributions of $300 per student on June 22, 2020 to all students who had filed their FAFSA at that time.
 As of December 31, 2020, Taylor University had distributed $510,500 in grants to 1,340 students.
 Additional grants distributed to students in the first quarter of 2021 totaled $26,156, completing the full distribution of the total $536,656 received under HEERF I.

-Taylor University received $536,655 on May 27, 2020 specifically for institutional support under the CARES Act, of which the entire amount has been applied toward room and board credit adjustments made to student accounts during the spring semester 2020.
+Taylor University received $536,655 on May 27, 2020 specifically for institutional support under the CARES Act, of which the entire amount has been applied toward housing and food credit adjustments made to student accounts during the spring semester 2020.

 Taylor University will receive $536,656 specifically for student grants through CRRSAA for financial relief caused by disruption of studies due to the COVID-19 pandemic.
 During the quarter ending March 31, 2021, distributions totaling $486,519 were made to 1,652 students who were eligible based on DOE guidelines.
 Taylor University made distributions of $450 per student to Pell grant recipient students and $225.00 to Non-Pell grant recipient students on March 22, 2021.
 Eligible students could also file an online application for emergency grant relief due to their specific circumstances.
 These applications were reviewed by an administrative team and paid upon approval by the team.
 Eligible students were notified of approval and have received these grants via check payments.
 Taylor University has drawn CRRSAA student grant funds totaling $425,000 as of March 31, 2021.